-Yemen crisis: Who is fighting whom?
+Yemen crisis: Why is there a war?

 Some 17.8 million people do not know where their next meal is coming from and 8.4 million are considered at risk of starvation.
 Severe acute malnutrition is threatening the lives of almost 400,000 children under the age of five.

 With only half of the country's 3,500 health facilities fully functioning, at least 16.4 million people are lacking basic healthcare.

-Medics have struggled to cope with the world's largest cholera outbreak, which has resulted in more than 1 million suspected cases and 2,248 associated deaths since April 2017.
+Medics have struggled to cope with the world's largest cholera outbreak, which has resulted in more than 1.2 million suspected cases since April 2017.

-More than 3 million people have been forced to flee from their homes in the past three years, including 2 million who remain displaced.
+The war has also forced more than 3 million people to flee from their homes, with 2 million still displaced.

 - Yemen: Finding near-famine - and lots of food